Passed AWS Certified Solutions Architect Associate

 Difficulty

-Due to the restriction that the exam questions will not be made public,
+Due to the restriction of not disclosing the exam questions,

-I cannot go into details about the exam content, but
+I cannot write about the details of the exam content, but

 The question text is long

-The exam consists of 65 questions and takes 140 minutes.
+The exam consists of 65 questions and is 140 minutes long.

-When I took the exam, there were only 40 minutes left at the end, so I had plenty of time, but I was
+When I took the exam, I had 40 minutes left at the end, so I had plenty of time, but I was

 Sometimes it feels like you can't pinpoint the answer clearly